adamvinueza/adamvinueza.github.io/_posts/2019-05-02-my-god-full-of-nodes.md

 acyclic graphs, gives you power over both the code you're writing _and the problems you're solving_.
 For example, it may be useful to treat a data structure in one context like a linked list and in another context like a DAG.
-Making these decisions is only possible when you know how these data structures the way a mechanical engineer understands how watches are like windmills.
+Making these decisions is only possible when you understand these data structures the way a mechanical engineer understands how watches are like windmills.

 # Transformations